100 Amazing Old Fashioned Baby Names For Boys And Girls

 12. Owen

 Owen is a sophisticated male name that’s gaining popularity with modern parents.
-It has a literary association in John Irving’s “A Prayer for Owen Meany”.
+It has a literary association with John Irving’s “A Prayer for Owen Meany”.
 It also has a pop culture namesake in actor Owen Wilson.
 The meaning of Owen is ‘young warrior’.
+Owen entered the list of top 100 names in the US in 2002 and has remained there since (1).

 13. William